UK tech experts · info@vividrepairs.co.uk

 02Does the LG UltraWide 34-inch 1440p 60Hz Monitor have good HDR?+

 No. The HDR10 support is checkbox-only with no meaningful improvement over SDR.
 The monitor peaks at 320 nits (the same as SDR mode), has no local dimming zones, and doesn't meet any VESA DisplayHDR certification standards.
 When you enable HDR, it just crushes blacks without adding any punch to highlights.
-I tested HDR content from Netflix and YouTube, and SDR mode consistently looked better.
+With HDR content from Netflix and YouTube, SDR mode consistently looks better.
 If you want proper HDR, you need either an OLED panel or a mini-LED display with hundreds of dimming zones, which cost significantly more.

 03Is the LG UltraWide 34-inch 1440p 60Hz Monitor good for content creation?+